For sale hybride Toyota

 In practice

 WLTP is 4.6 l/100km (manufacturer figure, not measured by us).
 In and around the city owners often report under 5 l/100km; over mixed use the average works out around 5.0 l/100km (owner forums, n≈35, not measured by us).
 On the motorway the hybrid advantage largely disappears and the fuel use rises.
-The indicative list price rose from about 31,995 euro (peildatum early 2024) to 33,495 euro now, a starting price, not an offer and not a forecast.
+The indicative list price rose from about 31,995 euro (reference date early 2024) to 33,495 euro now, a starting price, not an offer and not a forecast.

 Points to note